co3moz/angular4-notes/README.md

 ### ng-content

 ng-content is a special directive that provide element's content.
 Normally angular will override the content of components. `<app-root>Loading...</app-root>` is good example for this consept.
 When angular handle `app-root` then `Loading` text will disapear.
-But what if we want it.
+But what if we want to show it.

 Let me show you an example.